Meeting Reports November 2025

 Jim had suggested visiting the Idle banks here in spring and summer for botanical and entomological interest.
 Giving evidence of this, the last plant in an off-shore raft of aquatic plants was a prominent seed head of the Flowering Rush Butomus umbellatus.

 Invertebrates: Dozens of tiny (5-6mm) insects were found massed on dead Glyceria vegetation.
-These were identified by Samantha as the nymph of Hemipteran (bug) Ischnodemus sabuleti The European Chinchbug, they all being the short winged form.
+These were identified by Samantha as the nymph of Hemipteran (bug) Ischnodemus sabuleti the European Chinchbug, they all being the short winged form.
 Also, a single Water Ladybird (Anisosticta novemdecimpunctata), also known as the 19-Spot Ladybird, was found on the reeds.
 This species changes colour in autumn from red to beige/ochre colour ; our specimen was a pale ochre colour.

 Interestingly this brought memories of an ecstatic Peter Skidmore discovering the species when we were surveying Low Ellers YWT Nature Reserve (now Potteric Carr) in 1969-70 in order to deflect the M18 from being routed through Sandall Beat and Potteric Carr Nature Reserves.
 In those days it was new to Yorkshire and the North of England, the Proof of Evidence we presented at the M18 Public Inquiry [including masses of other evidence and research] noting “Ischnodemus sabuleti was believed not to occur north of Essex until it was found at High Ellers Carr.”